Online Firefighting on Cactus Graphs: Cactus graphs

-\fullversion{ \begin{proof} We analyze the number of parts a vertex $\valg_t \in \algset$ can belong to.
-By Observation~\vref{obs:algCactus}(\vref{obs:algCactusNoChain}) and the fact that a cycle can only be broken once, any vertex $\valg \in \algset$ can be included in at most one Type-$b$ or Type-$c$ part using the \texttt{Break-cycle rule}.
+\begin{proof} We analyze the number of parts a vertex $\valg_t \in \algset$ can belong to.
+By Observation~\ref{obs:algCactus}(\ref{obs:algCactusNoChain}) and the fact that a cycle can only be broken once, any vertex $\valg \in \algset$ can be included in at most one Type-$b$ or Type-$c$ part using the \texttt{Break-cycle rule}.
 Moreover, due to the linear time labeling, at most one Type-$b$ or Type-$c$ part can include $\valg$ via the \texttt{Cool-down rule}.

 If $\valg_t$ is a non-cycle vertex, it can be charged by $\vopt_t$.
 Hence, together with the parts it can belong to via the \texttt{Break-cycle rule} and the \texttt{Cool-down rule}, $\valg_t$ can belong to at most $3$ parts.
 In contrast, any cycle vertex $\valg_t$ has at most two peers, each of which may contribute a part containing $\valg_t$.
-Together with the parts it is included by \texttt{Break-cycle rule} and \texttt{Cool-down rule}, a cycle vertex $\valg_t$ can belong to at most $5$ parts. \end{proof} }
+Together with the parts it is included by \texttt{Break-cycle rule} and \texttt{Cool-down rule}, a cycle vertex $\valg_t$ can belong to at most $5$ parts. \end{proof}

-Next, we analyze the excluded weight of a part by its type.
+Next, we analyze the exclusive weight of a part by its type.